dataleonlabs/yap/README.md

 Find more details on [Usage Guide](docs/guide.md)

-## Opening Issues
+## Opening issues
-If you encounter a bug with YAP we would like to hear about it.
-Search the [existing issues](https://github.com/youngapp/yap/issues) to make sure your problem didn’t already exist before opening a new issue.
-It’s helpful if you include the version of the SDK, Node.js or browser environment and OS you’re using.
-Please include a stack trace and reduced repro case when appropriate, too.
+If you encounter a bug with YAP, we would appreciate if you inform us about it.
+Before opening a new issue, please go through [existing issues](https://github.com/youngapp/yap/issues) to find the solution right away if your problem was solved before.

+Attach the following details if appropriate:
+- SDK, Node.js, or browser version
+- environment and OS
+- stack trace
+- reduced repro case

 The GitHub issues are intended for bug reports and feature requests.
 For quick help and questions on using the YAP SDK for JavaScript, please use the resources listed within [Getting Help](https://github.com/youngapp/yap#getting-help) section.
-The time of our support experts is flying, and they will appreciate your help (to apply for support reasonably) in order to effectively handle open issues so we can reply to you and other users in a timely manner.
+The time of our support experts is rushingly flying but even so, they would like to help you in time, and therefore, will appreciate your help in applying for support reasonably by providing full details and excluding duplicated issues.

 Contribute
 ==========
 YAP is the open source and we love contributions!
 If you have an idea for a great improvement or spy an issue you’re keen to fix, you can fork us on [github](https://github.com/youngapp/yap).

-No contribution is too small – providing feedback, [reporting issues](https://github.com/youngapp/yap/issues).
+No contribution is too small – we encourage you to provide feedback and [report issues](https://github.com/youngapp/yap/issues).

 ## License

-This SDK is distributed under the GNU General Public License v3.0 see [LICENSE.txt](LICENSE.txt) for more information.
+This SDK is distributed under the GNU General Public License v3.0.
+See [LICENSE.txt](LICENSE.txt) for more information.